 The installed wallpaper will likely still have some rough edges, overhanging pieces, and maybe even air bubbles trapped under the surface.
 To finish this job, use a smoothing tool to go over the entire surface of the wallpaper and smooth out any remaining air bubbles.

 Next, use your utility knife to trim the wallpaper at the ceiling, the baseboards, and around any obstructions, like a door, window, counter, cupboard, or electrical outlet.
-Take care to make clean cuts, so that the peel and stick wallpaper can fit flush on the wall without overlapping the edge of a window frame or partially obstructing an electrical outlet.
+Take care to make clean cuts, so the peel and stick wallpaper can fit flush on the wall without overlapping the edge of a window frame or partially obstructing an electrical outlet.

 Reinstall Faceplates and Clean the Walls